mackelab/sbi-misspecification-benchmark/docs/developer_guides/tasks_guide.md

   ```
 For more information on how to configure the `main.yaml` to run the benchmark take a look at the `docs\YAML_Configuration.md`.

+**3. Add Tests**
+Remember to add tests for your new method, so that you can ensure correctness.

 ## Expected Behavior